 There is nothing more precious than a newborn baby.
 I'm a sentimental Momma myself, capturing those sweet and tiny newborn features is one of my favorite things.
 They grow and change so quickly.
 In just a matter of weeks, they go from a curled up sleepy little newborn to a pudgy little infant.
 Next thing you know you're planning a first birthday party!

 These sessions are all about keeping baby happy and capturing those precious memories.
 Here are a few tips to make your session as successful as possible.

 I recommend scheduling your newborn session PRIOR to your baby’s birth.
 I know you won't have specific dates (unless you are a scheduled c-section, then, by all means, schedule the date!)
 I will pencil your due date on my calendar so that I make sure to leave a time frame available in my schedule around your due date.

 Then, contact me after you deliver so we can arrange a time for the session (email or even a text message is fine just make sure to let me know who you are in your text!).
-Newborns must be scheduled in the first 14 days of life.
+Newborn sessions should be scheduled in the first 30 days of life.
 The best time is between 3-15 days of age.
 This is when they are nice and sleepy still and generally happy to be curled up into adorable poses.
-Babies past 14 days are sometimes very difficult to curl into newborn poses and while you can still capture adorable images you sometimes won't be able to pose them the same way you can a newborn, of course, this all depends on the baby.
-Each baby is different and I've had great success with baby's who have been up to 28 days old.
+Each baby is different and I've had great success with babies over a month.

 Things you can do prior to your session to help baby be more comfortable: